Anger builds in Black community over Trump’s claims of voter fraud in big cities

 “Voter intimidation and voter suppression has been aggressively played even before the election,” he said.
 “Now it’s even worse because you’re trying to suggest that you’re going to suppress the vote of hundreds of thousands of individuals, Black and White.”

 Ken Kollman, director of research and a professor at the Center for Political Studies at the University of Michigan, said Trump is challenging the results in Detroit even though there have been only scattered allegations of voting irregularities there in recent years.
-But efforts to make the claims stick have been made easier by several recent major scandals involving big city mayors, including the the 2013 conviction of former Detroit Mayor Kwame Patrick on 24 counts of mail fraud, wire fraud and racketeering, Kollman said.
+But efforts to make the claims stick have been made easier by several recent major scandals involving big city mayors, including the 2013 conviction of former Detroit Mayor Kwame Kilpatrick on 24 counts of mail fraud, wire fraud and racketeering, Kollman said.

 “These kind of attacks are made because they fit people’s preconceptions about government inefficiency and corruption,” said Kollman, who nonetheless believes Trump’s actions look increasingly “sad and tawdry” to many voters.

-Regardless of whether Trump’s attacks on the integrity of the electoral process ultimately fail, Anderson cautions that they need to be viewed as yet another disgraceful chapter in America’s post-Civil War political history.
-Anderson believes Trump is borrowing a page from past politicians, knowing that racial division still works as a “political strategy” in broad swaths of America.
+Regardless of whether Trump’s attacks on the integrity of the electoral process ultimately fail, Anderson cautions that they need to be viewed as yet another disgraceful chapter in the United States’ post-Civil War political history.
+Anderson believes Trump is borrowing a page from past politicians, knowing that racial division still works as a “political strategy” in broad swaths of the country.

 “It is a way to create this aura that something went wrong in this election, to play to an audience that is hyped up on white supremacy,” Anderson said.
 “They need to understand how did this happen?
 How did our savior lose? . . .
 And the answer is, as the answer always is, ‘Those Black people stole it from us.’ ”